Butter Chicken

 Step-by-Step Instructions

-In a large nonstick skillet, heat 1 tablespoon of the butter and the oil over medium-high heat.
-When the fat is hot and shimmering, add the chicken in a single layer and cook, without stirring, until the chicken is lightly golden on the underside, about 3 minutes.
+In a large nonstick skillet, heat 1 tablespoon of butter and the oil over medium-high heat.
+Once the fat is hot and shimmering, add the chicken in a single layer and cook, without stirring, until the underside is lightly golden, about 3 minutes.

 browning chicken on first side in skillet

-Using tongs, turn the chicken pieces over and cook until just cooked through, 2 to 3 minutes more.
-Using the tongs, transfer the chicken to a plate and set aside while you make the sauce (you’ll use the skillet in the next step—there’s no need to wash it).
+Using tongs, flip the chicken pieces and cook for another 2 to 3 minutes, or until just cooked through.
+Transfer the chicken to a plate and set aside while you make the sauce.
+Keep the skillet—there’s no need to wash it for the next step!

 browning chicken on second side in skillet

-Melt the remaining tablespoon butter in the same skillet over medium heat.
-Add the onion and ginger and cook, stirring frequently, until softened, 3 to 4 minutes.
+Melt the remaining tablespoon of butter in the same skillet over medium heat.
+Add the onion and ginger, cooking and stirring frequently, until softened, about 3 to 4 minutes.
+Then, add the coriander, cumin, cayenne (if using), and the remaining teaspoon of garam masala.
+Stir and cook for another minute.

 adding spices to ginger and onion mixture

-Add the tomato sauce, cream, sugar, pepper, water, and the remaining 1/2 teaspoon salt.
-Bring to a gentle boil, then reduce the heat and simmer, uncovered, until slightly thickened, about 3 minutes.
+Add the tomato sauce, cream, sugar, pepper, water, and the remaining salt.
+Bring the mixture to a gentle boil, then reduce the heat and let it simmer, uncovered, for about 3 minutes, or until it thickens slightly.

 adding cream, tomato sauce, and seasoning